ScreenPyHQ/screenpy/docs/topics/waiting.rst

 to pause for a few moments.

 In these situations,
-ScreenPy offers the |Pause| action.
+ScreenPy offers the |Pause| Action.
 Here are some ways to use it::

     from screenpy.actions import Pause